-In the morning, we will depart from Toronto, driving north to the city of Sudbury.
-Here, we will stop at Science North, the city's museum of science and technology, to see Wildfire!
-A Firefighting Adventure in 4D.
-Afterwards, we will visit the Big Nickel.
-Then, we will leave Sudbury and drive to Sault Ste.
+In the morning, we will depart from Toronto, driving north to Sudbury.
+Our first stop will be Science North, the city's museum of science and technology, where we can enjoy the Butterfly Gallery, the interactive movie Wildfires, and much more.
+Afterwards, we will visit the Big Nickel, a monument to the city's mining industry.
+Leaving Sudbury, we will make our way to Sault Ste.
 Marie, where we will spend the night.

 Sudbury is a city in Ontario, Canada.
 It is the largest city in Northern Ontario by population.
 By land area, it is the largest in Ontario and the seventh largest in Canada.
 It was once a major lumber centre and a world leader in nickel mining.

 This interactive museum in Sudbury is a large, two building complex full of exhibits on science and technology, including an IMAX theater, a butterfly gallery, and planetarium.
 Because so many exhibits are interactive, this is a truly immersive experience.